-When used as an 'on-line' UPS the Kohler PW 6000 S2 module(s) is configured to normally operate in the ON INVERTER mode.
+When used as an 'on-line' UPS the KOHLER PW 6000 (160-300kVA) module is configured to normally operate in the 0N INVERTER mode.

 In the unlikely event of an inverter fault, or during an overload, the UPS will transfer the load to the static bypass (0N BYPASS mode) automatically and without interruption (transfer time = 0).
-If the transfer is due to an output overload the system will transfer back to the 0N INVERTER mode if the overload clears, and the UPS will return to its normal operation.
+If the transfer is due to an output overload the system will transfer back to the 0N INVERTER mode if the overload clears and the UPS will return to its normal operation.

-Operating in the 'on-line' mode offers the greatest degree of load protection, especially in the event of a mains disturbance or failure, and is always recommended if the critical load (e.g. computer system) will not tolerate even a very brief supply interruption.
+Operating in the 'on-line' mode offers the greatest degree of load protection, especially in the event of a mains disturbance or failure, and is always recommended if the critical load will not tolerate even a very brief supply interruption.